-The aim of the module is to develop students' grammar, vocabulary and skills in listening, reading, writing and speaking to elementary level.
-The module addresses the varied role of French language skills in students' programme of study, and gives balanced attention to exam preparation, cultural attenuation and language for academic environments and social situations.
-Students are expected to achieve a level equivalent to at least CEFR A2, using the DELF French language testing methodology.
+The aim of the module is to develop students' reading, writing and speaking to elementary level.
+The module addresses the varied role of French and gives balanced attention to exam preparation, cultural attenuation and language for academic expected to achieve a level equivalent to at least CEFR A2, using the DELF French language testing methodology.

-All teaching is conducted in French and supplemented with English and a variety of different learning and teaching methods and assessments are used.
+All teaching is conducted in French and supplemented with English and a variety of different learning and teaching methods and assessments are throughout delivery.

-Methods will include - lectures, seminars and workshops, tutorials, group work, directed study and independent learning.
+Methods will include - lectures, seminars and and independent learning.

 The module is delivered over three terms/ two semesters with expected learning hours of approximately 200 in total, including independent learning and assessment.
-Recommended classroom delivery hours are three hours per week.
+Recommended classroom